Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Proof of Theorem

-\begin{myrmk} In the classical potential theory, the function $H^{U\backslash K}u$ is called the Poisson modification of the superharmonic function $u$ in $U\backslash K$, and it plays an important role in the theory of Perron solutions; see \cite[7.13]{HKM06} and \cite[Theorem 9.44, Section 10.9]{BB11}. \end{myrmk}
+\begin{remark} In the classical potential theory, the function $H^{V}u$ is called the Poisson modification of the superharmonic function $u$ in $V$, and it plays an important role in the theory of Perron solutions; see \cite[7.13]{HKM06} and \cite[Theorem 9.44, Section 10.9]{BB11}. \end{remark}

-\begin{proof} By Proposition \ref{prop_harm_exist}, we have $H^{U\backslash K}u\in\calF$ is harmonic in $U\backslash K$ and $\mytilde{H^{U\backslash K}u}=\mytilde{u}$ q.e. on $X\backslash(U\backslash K)$.
-Since $u$ is superharmonic in $U\backslash K$, by Proposition \ref{prop_comparison}, we have $H^{U\backslash K}u\le u$ in $U\backslash K$, which gives $H^{U\backslash K}u\le u$ in $U$.
-Applying Lemma \ref{lem_pasting} with $U_1=U\backslash K$, $U_2=U$, $u_1=H^{U\backslash K}u$, $u_2=u$, we conclude that $H^{U\backslash K}u=u_1\wedge u_2$ is superharmonic in $U=U_2$. \end{proof}
+\begin{proof} By Proposition \ref{prop_harm_exist}, we have $H^{V}u\in\mathcal{F}$ is harmonic in $V$ and $\widetilde{H^{V}u}=\widetilde{u}$ q.e. on $X\backslash V$.
+Since $u$ is superharmonic in $V$, by Proposition \ref{prop_comparison}, we have $H^{V}u\le u$ in $V$, which gives $H^{V}u\le u$ in $U$.
+Applying Lemma \ref{lem_pasting} with $U_1=V$, $U_2=U$, $u_1=H^{V}u$, $u_2=u$, we conclude that $H^{V}u=u_1\wedge u_2$ is superharmonic in $U=U_2$. \end{proof}